shabin5785/LearnAngularJS/Doc_1.md

 - String interpolatin operator can be used with anyting that returns a string, ternary operator or a fn or hard coded string etc. It can also take types that can be converted to string like number.
 We can also use a method in string interpolation.
 Now if we dont use the function braces to call the method,(), then the function name is taken as a string and the return value will be the fn definition.Means fn name points to the definition

 -[] brackets indicate to angular that we are using property binding.
 So when we use a normal html attribute within [] ,like [disabled] then its binded to the class property that we specify.
 The dom property is binded to the backend.So the property updates dynamically.
+Update dom dynamically ...

+- similary we can bind dom events to backend methods.
+Use () here, similar to square brackets above.
+So the event is now bound to a backend method.

+- we can pass dom event to backend by sending $event as argument to the backend method.
+So we can get the input string or form input or like that.

+- in TS we can set type of object to any like, event : any or specific like event: Event